cs2103aug2015-w10-3j/main/User Guide V0.5.md

 ## Marking a task done
 1. Type `done <task_name>` into the command bar to mark \<task_name> as a completed task.
 2. Alternatively, type `done id <id_number>` to mark the task with id \<id_number> done.
+3. You may mark a range of tasks complete by typing `done id <start_range>-<end_range>`
-3. If you wish to permanently delete a task from your records, see the `delete` section below.
+4. If you wish to permanently delete a task from your records, see the `delete` section below.

 ## Deleting tasks
 ###### Deleting a specific task